HBS Navigation

 Charging Contacts

 Gold points on the bottom curve.
-Must stay clean for the contact charging system to work reliably.
+Must stay clean for the contact charging system to work reliably overnight.

 Click Dome / Receiver

 The thin wire and rubber tip that sits in your ear canal.
-The wax guard filter is housed inside this tip.
+The wax guard filter is housed inside this tip — the most failure-prone component.

 Section 2